-Webster is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Webster doesn't have a public transportation system that people use for their commute.

-The per capita income in Webster in 2018 was $28,115, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $112,460 for a family of four.
+The per capita income in Webster in 2018 was $30,696, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,784 for a family of four.
 However, Webster contains both very wealthy and poor people as well.

-Webster is a very ethnically-diverse village.
+Webster is a somewhat ethnically-diverse village.
 The people who call Webster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Webster residents report their race to be White, followed by Asian.
-Important ancestries of people in Webster include German, Italian, Irish, English, and Afghan.
+Important ancestries of people in Webster include German, English, Irish, Italian, and Turkish.